MrPlatwnas/Quoridors-Engine/README.md

 How to contribute
 =================
+First of all, if you want to contribute you **_should_** read the documentation about the engine.
+Head to etc/About the Engine/ and read everything or click [here](https://github.com/MrPlatwnas/Quoridors-Engine/)

 ###Add something new
-If you want to contribute and add new features then clone the project, make the changes & provide documentation(comments).
+If you want to contribute and add new features then clone the project, make the changes & provide documentation about your code(comments and/or README).
 Then make a pull request.
+You can also choose a feature to implement from the issues tab [here]((https://github.com/MrPlatwnas/Quoridors-Engine/issues).

 ###Report a bug
-If you want to contribute and report a bug then be specific about the bug and create an issue explaining it.
+If you want to contribute and report a bug then be specific about it.
+Create an issue explaining it throughly.

 ###Fix a bug
-If you want to write a patch for a bug you founded or an existing one then assign yourself at the corresponding issue, write a patch & provide documentation (comments) and make a pull request.
+If you want to write a patch for a bug you founded or an existing one from the issues tab, then assign yourself at the corresponding issue, write a patch & provide documentation (comments) and make a pull request.
 If there is no issue for your bug then create one and follow the _**Report a bug**_ section.

 Authors
 ==============